beginning of content

 Key facts

-• Constipation is when your baby's stool (poo) is hard and dry, making it difficult for them to pass a poo.
+• Constipation is when your baby's stool (poo) is hard and dry, making it difficult for them to poo.

-• It is more common for bottle (infant formula) fed babies to have constipation than breastfed babies.
+• It is more common for bottle (formula) fed babies to have constipation than breastfed babies.

-• It's common for babies to have constipation when they are changing from formula or breast milk to solid foods.
+• It is common for babies to have constipation when they are changing from breast milk or formula to solid foods.

-• Your doctor may recommend different medicines to treat constipation if changes to your baby's diet are not helpful.
+• Your doctor may recommend different medicines to treat constipation if other steps you have tried don't help.

-Healthy babies under 6 months can sometimes strain and cry before passing soft poos.
-This is known as 'dyschezia' and unless their poos are also hard, this is not constipation and will resolve on it's own.
+Healthy babies under 9 months of age can sometimes strain and cry before passing soft poos.
+This is known as 'dyschezia'.
+Unless their poos are also hard, this is not constipation and will resolve on its own.

 What are the symptoms of constipation in babies?

-The main symptom of constipation is hard, dry poos.
+The main symptom of constipation is hard poos.
 Here are some other signs of constipation in young babies:

 What causes constipation in babies?

-One of the main causes of constipation in babies is a change in diet.
+One of the main causes of functional constipation in babies is a change in their diet.
 A change in diet may include:

-If your baby has started eating solid food, a lack of fibre in their diet may also be a cause of constipation.
-Some babies simply have a natural tendency towards constipation, even when they have a good diet and drink enough fluids.
-This doesn't mean they are unhealthy or unwell.
+Some babies also tend to become constipated, even when they have a good diet and drink enough fluids.
+This does not mean they are unhealthy or unwell.

-In extreme cases, rare illnesses can cause constipation such as:
+In very rare cases, some medical conditions can cause constipation, such as:

 Learn more about what the colour of your baby's poo can tell you about their health.